The Northern Lights

 How do I get to see it?

-The sky aflame with the Northern Lights is an amazing sight to behold, and you can experience the view on our Northern Lights & Norway in a nutshell® tour.
+The sky aflame with the Northern Lights is an amazing sight to behold, and you can experience the view in Tromsø, where we offer several tours and experiences.
 If you want to check out a Northern Lights forecast visit the Aurora Forecast here!